 Maryland Hillel seeks to engage, strengthen, and empower Jewish student leaders through a variety of year-long fellowships, committee roles for large-scale programs, and training opportunities.
 Students partake in ongoing leadership workshops in particular topic areas, engage their peers, and gain program-planning experience.
 From welcoming new students to leading our marquee programs and joining a fellowship to getting involved with a student group, there are countless leadership opportunities.

 Apply now for a leadership opportunity for the 2017-18 school year.
+Applications for fellowships, committee chairs, and ambassador positions are due Wednesday, April 19.

 - Ambassadors create a welcoming environment and act as a liaison for current and prospective students.